reemaaboudraz/comp371-A1/README.md

 6. Confirm that the pointer was reset to `nullptr`.
 7. Choose whether to create another array or end the program.

+### Part 2: Point and Triangle Classes

+Part 2 demonstrates object-oriented design and pointers in C++ through a `Point` class and a `Triangle` class (whose three vertices are stored as pointers to `Point`).

+The program allows the user to:

+1. Create a triangle by entering the coordinates of its three points.
+2. Display the coordinates of the triangle's vertices.
+3. Translate the triangle by a given distance along the `x`, `y`, or `z` axis.
+4. Calculate the area of the triangle.
+5. Exit the program.

 ---

 ## File Structure